 Mobile-responsive donation pages allow you to:

 - Make viewing your content easy.
-A responsive donation form will adjust to fit any screen size, so donors can easily interact with content from their smartphones, tablets, or other devices.
+A responsive donation page will adjust to fit any screen size, so donors can easily interact with content from their smartphones, tablets, or other devices.

 - Give donors a good experience on your page.
 They won't have to zoom in or out in order to read and fill out your donation form.

 - Avoid worrying about poor formatting or readability.
-From your branding and images to your fields, with a mobile-responsive platform, everything will be resized, reformatted, and readable.
+From your branding and images to your fields, with a mobile-responsive platform, everything will be automatically resized, reformatted, and readable.

-If an individual is forced to hold off on donating until they have access to a desktop computer later, they may forget altogether.
+If an individual is forced to hold off on donating until they have access to a desktop computer, they may forget altogether.
 Remember, many of your supporters likely come across your marketing materials on their mobile device (e.g. email and social media), so make it easy to donate and avert all frustrations by making your donation page mobile-responsive!

 As an example, see how this donation form by Donately looks great on every device:

-This might seem obvious, but if your donation page isn’t clearly promoted on your organization's website, individuals won’t know where they can contribute, should they decide to.
+This might seem obvious, but if your donation page isn’t clearly promoted on your organization's website, individuals won’t know where they can contribute.

 Try out these steps to make your donation page stand out across your website:

 - Prominently display a “Donate Now” button on your website.
 This should be easy to spot (especially on your homepage) so donors know where they can go to contribute within seconds of your website loading.
 Consider adding this as a button above the fold.

 - Use a bright color to highlight the donate button.
 Ideally, use a color that will stand out most against the background to immediately catch users’ attention.

 - Include calls-to-action throughout your website.
 Sometimes donors will still be on the fence about giving.
 Include some inspirational words on strategically-placed CTAs inviting them to contribute and make an impact.